Table of content

 Several factors can damage the adrenal glands, leading to insufficiency.
 These include:

-Autoimmune Disease (Autoimmune Addison’s Disease):
+Autoimmune Disease

+The most common cause of Addison’s disease is an autoimmune reaction where the immune system attacks the adrenal glands.
 Individuals with other autoimmune conditions, like Type 1 diabetes or autoimmune thyroid disease, may be at higher risk due to Multiple Autoimmune Syndrome (MAS).

-Tuberculosis (TB): Historically, a leading cause of adrenal damage, as TB can infect and impair adrenal function.
+- Tuberculosis (TB): Historically, a leading cause of adrenal damage, as TB can infect and impair adrenal function.

-Fungal Infections and HIV/AIDS: Both conditions can damage adrenal glands and lead to insufficiency.
+- Fungal Infections and HIV/AIDS: Both conditions can damage adrenal glands and lead to insufficiency.

-Genetic Disorders:
+Genetic Disorders

-Congenital Adrenal Hyperplasia (CAH): A genetic disorder affecting cortisol and aldosterone production.
+- Congenital Adrenal Hyperplasia (CAH): A genetic disorder affecting cortisol and aldosterone production.

-Adrenal Tumors: Genetic conditions can increase the risk of tumors, affecting hormone production.
+- Adrenal Tumors: Genetic conditions can increase the risk of tumors, affecting hormone production.

-Long-Term Use of Steroids:
+Long-Term Use of Steroids

 Prolonged use of synthetic steroids like prednisone suppresses the adrenal glands’ natural cortisol production.
 Abruptly stopping steroids without tapering can cause insufficiency.

-Cancer and Tumors:
+Cancer and Tumours

-Primary adrenal tumors, benign or malignant, can disrupt hormone production.
+- Primary adrenal tumors, benign or malignant, can disrupt hormone production.

-Chronic Stress:
+Chronic Stress

 Prolonged stress can overwhelm adrenal glands, eventually leading to dysfunction.

-Medications and Toxins:
+Medications and Toxins

-Hemorrhage or Shock:
+Hemorrhage or Shock

 Severe trauma, surgery, or shock can impair blood flow and oxygen supply to adrenal glands.